 Phase 2 food challenges are when individual tolerance to FODMAP-containing vegetables are tested.
 It is important to remember some vegetables contain multiple FODMAPs – i.e. both mannitol and fructans.
 Multi-FODMAP veggies include some mushrooms, white onion, asparagus, beetroot, fennel, snow peas, and butternut pumpkin.
 Such vegetables would not be suitable for initially testing the response to just mannitol or just fructans in phase 2.

-For example, if someone wanted to test tolerance to fructans a white onion would not be suitable to do so as white onion also has both fructans and galactooligosaccharides which may cause symptoms.
+For example, if someone wanted to test tolerance to fructans a white onion would not be suitable to do so.
+This is because white onion also has both fructans and galactooligosaccharides which may cause symptoms.
 This can incorrectly give the impression that fructans were the cause, resulting in the unnecessary restriction of fructan containing foods.

 A red/Spanish onion, on the other hand, would be a good food to test fructan tolerance, as it is high in fructans, but not in other FODMAPs.

-Green capsicum (AKA bell pepper) would be a good food for testing sorbitol as it is the only FODMAP found in this vegetable.
+Green capsicum (AKA bell pepper) would be good for testing sorbitol as it is the only FODMAP found in this vegetable.

-Portobello mushrooms would be a good choice for testing mannitol tolerance as they are high in mannitol but not in other FODMAPs.
+Portobello mushrooms would be a good choice for testing mannitol tolerance.
+They are high in mannitol but not in other FODMAPs.
 As mentioned earlier, there is a strong dose-response relationship between the amount of a FODMAP that needs to be eaten to trigger symptoms.

 Taking the example of Portobello mushrooms: